 About Me

 I obtained my D.Phil.
 (PhD) in Computer Science at the University of Oxford, co-supervised by Profs.
-Niki Trigoni and Andrew Markham in CPS group.
-My study was generously supported by Global Korea Scholarship (GKS) Program and ACE-OPS grant.
-Prior to my D.Phil., I worked as a research assosiate supervised by Prof. Yong-Guk Kim at Sejong University, South Korea, where I completed my master's and undergraduate courses in Computer Science.
+Niki Trigoni and Andrew Markham in the CPS group.
+My study was generously supported by the Global Korea Scholarship (GKS) Program and ACE-OPS grant.
+Prior to my D.Phil., I worked as a research associate supervised by Prof. Yong-Guk Kim at Sejong University, South Korea, where I completed my master's and undergraduate courses in Computer Science.

 Research Interests

 Beyond localization, I am interested in how foundation models can develop reasoning abilities across modalities—understanding the complementary strengths of each sensor type and dynamically selecting and combining the most informative modalities for a given task.
-This supports robust, context-aware performance on downstream applications, including detection, tracking, re-identification, anomaly detection, etc.
+This supports robust, context-aware performance on downstream applications, including detection, tracking, re-identification, anomaly detection, and more.

 Ultimately, my work seeks to bridge physical sensing with adaptive multi-modal learning, building perception systems that are accurate, resilient, and capable of operating reliably in complex real-world environments.